phonometrica/phonometrica/docs/scripting/api/statistics.rst

 ------------

-.. function:: poisson(y, X [, max_iter])
+.. function:: poisson(y, X [, robust [, max_iter]])

 Fits a Poisson regression model. ``y`` is a set of N observations which represent count data (i.e. non-negative integers), and ``X`` is an N by M matrix for a model with M regression coefficients, including the intercept which must be the first coefficient.
 (In general, it should be a column of 1's.)
+If ``robust`` is
+``true`` (it is ``false`` by default), Phonometrica will use the so-called "robust variance sandwich estimator" to adjust the standard errors for mild violations of the assumption that the mean is equal to the variance.
 If ``max_iter`` is provided, it indicates the maximum number of iterations that the solver should perform to estimate the coefficients (200 by default).

 This function returns an object with the following fields: